pverrinder/pverrinder.github.io/bio.md

 # Bio

 Paul Verrinder is a professor of electrical engineering, rock climber, and woodworker.
-This is his bio.